Review our guidelines to help you with your entries

-The Chelsea International Photography Competition will open for entries on September 15, 2019.
+The Chelsea International Photography Competition has been open for entries since September 15, 2019.
 The last day to submit entries will be April 28, 2020.

 Who is a professional photographer?

 Professional photographers are the ones who run a profitable business, have a solid body of work, have a number of publications in their name, and earn the majority of their income from photography.

 Amateur photographers are the ones who engage in photography for pleasure rather than for financial benefit.
 They enjoy photography on different levels, considering it a hobby.